The New School views academic honesty and integrity as the duty of every member of an

 with the exercise of academic freedom and artistic expression.

-An administrator or faculty member at each of the divisions/programs of the university is the
+An administrator or faculty member at each of the schools/programs of the university is the

 Dean’s designee with responsibility for administering the university’s Academic Honesty and